Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 "Brain" is a pretty big umbrella.

-In fact, we challenge you to pick any body area and NOT find a direct relationship with estrogen.
+In fact, we challenge you to pick a part of the body and NOT find a direct relationship with estrogen.

 For example, new research shows that estradiol directly interacts with the endocannabinoid system (our favorite subject) which is tasked with balancing: